dspeckmann/mcmyadmin-dynmap/README.md

 ## Description

-This is an extension of the image jchaney/mcmyadmin, so most credit goes to him.
+This is an extension of the [McMyAdmin Docker image](https://hub.docker.com/r/jchaney/mcmyadmin/) by [jchaney](https://hub.docker.com/r/jchaney), so most credit goes to him.
+Its main target is to allow the use of the [McMyAdmin Dynmap extension](https://github.com/isitgeorge/McMyAdmin-Extension-Dynmap) by [isitgeorge](https://github.com/isitgeorge) inside of the container.
 The changes are:

 - Dynmap extension is installed and activated and port 8123 is exposed
 - The initial password is set only once at build time so that it is not reset on every restart
 - libgdiplus is installed to fix banner image generation and prevent exceptions

 NOTE: The actual Dynmap server plugin has to be installed and configured manually!
-This can happen via the McMyAdmin interface or by mounting the plugins directory.
+This can happen via the McMyAdmin web interface or by mounting the `plugins` directory.
 This image only comes with the McMyAdmin extension.

 ## Configuration